Dreamhome

 Dreamhome is a historic summer estate near Bryant Pond, a village of Woodstock, Maine.
-It is located on 16 acre on the west side of Lake Christoper (aka Bryant Pond), at the end of Mountain Lodge Road, and includes an estate house, guest house, boathouse, and landscaped grounds designed by Harold Hill Blossom.
+It is located on 16 acre on the west side of Lake Christopher (aka Bryant Pond), at the end of Mountain Lodge Road, and includes an estate house, guest house, boathouse, and landscaped grounds designed by Harold Hill Blossom.
 The parcel is a remnant of a larger property owned by William and Bessie (Collier) Ellery, who had the house built c.
 1916.
 The size and scale of this estate are unusual for the interior of Maine.
 The property was listed on the National Register of Historic Places in 1996.

 Description

 The main house at Dreamhome is a two-story wood-frame structure, facing the lake to the east.
 It has a main block four bays wide, of which the middle two are slightly recessed, and there are projecting hip-roofed bays at the sides.
 All four first-floor bays have French doors, although the end bays originally had windows (leftmost bay) and an engaged porch (rightmost bay).
 The upper floor bays have a broad expanse of casement windows.
 At the back of the house is a two-story hyphen connecting the main block to what was historically described as a bath house.
 The architectural styling outside and inside is Colonial Revival.

 The guest house is located south of the main house, and was built sometime after 1918, as it does not appear on the landscape plan of that date.
 It is a single-story three bay wood frame with a hip roof and a central chimney.
 Its entry is sheltered by a gabled portico supported by Tuscan columns.
 The interior, which as four rooms, is finished in tongue-and-groove sheathing.

 The boathouse lies southeast of the main house; it is a modest 1 1/2-story wood-frame structure set on a U-shaped concrete base, providing access to the water.
 Above the wide boat entrance is a small balcony accessed by French doors.